KaduMelo/KaduMelo/README.md

 ### Hellooo! 👋 Welcome to my profile

-My name is Carlos Eduardo and I'm Software Engineer!!
+My name is Carlos Eduardo and I'm a software engineer!!

 - 💛 In love with Python, Go